GeorgiaDimaki/robust_ventillator_allocation/README.md

           this depends on the distance between states, but for simplicity it is assumed to be the same for all state distances.

-_Note: The formulation is based on the https://github.com/COVIDAnalytics/ventilator-allocation with the following simplifications:
+ _Note_: The formulation is based on the https://github.com/COVIDAnalytics/ventilator-allocation with the following simplifications:
-  - No shortfall buffer is used due to the use of uncertainty sets_
+  - No shortfall buffer is used due to the use of uncertainty sets

 Baseline: All reality known in advance
 Solve the proposed model with the buffer.

 Sliding horizon:

 Start on day 2 using data from day 1. current day = 2

     1) Form uncertainty sets from data from day 1 to day current_day - 1
     2) Solve static RO for 4 days in advance
     3) Implement day <current_day>: Get new Ventilator supplies
     4) Realize the demand of current_day.
     5) current_day += 1
     6) Go to step 1